arlac77/svelte-session-manager/README.md

 ## Session

-User session
+User session.
-To create as session backed by browser local storage
+To create as session backed by browser local storage.

 ```js
 let session = new Session(localStorage);